Division of Gastroenterology & Inborn Errors Products

 Global Liver Institute

-Livia Alimena is the European Officer Director for the Global Liver Institute.
+Livia Alimena is the Director of the European Office for the Global Liver Institute.
 Before joining the GLI she was Public Affairs Director at the European liver Patient’s Association and Government Affairs and Advocacy Manager at Bristol-Myers Squibb.

 Chief Operating Officer